-Day 15: New Tingri - Rongbuk
+Day 15: New Tingri - Rongbuk Meals: B, L, D

 Drive for around 3 hours through some of the world's most incredible scenery to the Rongbuk Township.
 See the world's highest post office, with the Himalayas dominating the horizon (please note, the post office is usually closed).

-Either walk for approximately 2 hours (one way), or take a 30 minute drive to the Everest Base Camp Boundary Monument - sturdy walking shoes are recommended.
+Walk for approximately 20 minutes (one way) to the Everest Base Camp Boundary Monument - sturdy walking shoes are recommended.
 Situated under the gaze of Everest's north face, the views of the world's highest peak are unsurpassed (weather permitting).
+Visit Rongbuk

-Visit Rongbuk Monastery, draped in colourful prayer flags, as well as the small Old Rongbuk Monastery.
+Monastery, draped in colourful prayer flags, as well as the small Old Rongbuk Monastery.
 Stay overnight at the Rongbuk Monastery Guesthouse.

 Please note, due to government restrictions and to protect the environment of Mt.
 Everest, visitors are not allowed to visit Base Camp where the climbers stay overnight.
 You will enjoy the views of Mt Everest from a point further down the mountain.

 Please also note that due to the isolated location of the Rongbuk township and limited hotel options here, the accommodation in Rongbuk is extremely basic with shared toilet facilities and no showers.
 There is no hot water.